pebble-solutions/api-request-js/README.md

 ### Requests bucket

 A bucket is a way to send multiple requests at the same time.
-All the process is sent and return in one time.
+Bucket contains multiple requests that will be sent all together.
+All requests are places in a global promise that must be resolved before getting all the results.

+#### Create a bucket from scratch

 ```TypeScript